STMUD ENGAGE ▸

 For diehards and accessibility tools.

 • Plain text, ANSI colour.
-Works in any terminal-style MUD client (TinTin++, Mudlet, etc.).
+Works in any MUD client (TinTin++, Mudlet, etc.).

-• No TLS on the raw telnet port — please use the browser client if you care about privacy on public Wi-Fi.
+• No TLS on the raw port — use the browser client on public Wi-Fi.

 • Same accounts, same characters as the browser client.